RyanNgWH/homelab-opentofu-templates/README.md

 ### API token

 An API token with the following permissions has to be created on your Proxmox instance.
-Stricter permissions might be possible but these templates have only been tested with the following proxmox priviledges:
+Stricter permissions might be possible but these templates have only been tested with the following proxmox privileges:

 - Datastore.Allocate
 - Datastore.AllocateSpace